Are You Struggling to Feel Accepted, Safe and Whole?

 In sessions, you can feel empowered to allow all parts of your identity to co-exist, without hiding anything.
 Depression and anxiety are often a part of life, but, through counseling, you can begin to feel greater agency over your life and acceptance of the challenges innate in living.

 All people have an inherent dignity, and with help, you can begin to believe in your human worth, even when the outside world throws challenges your way.
 You are deserving of love and care.
-Counseling for QTPOC issues can help you begin to discover your community and your capacity for self-love.
+Coaching for QTPOC issues can help you begin to discover your community and your capacity for self-love.
 By exploring yourself and embracing your identity, you can discover healing and enjoy a rich, raw aliveness.

-I can’t afford counseling.
+I can’t afford coaching.

 I feel ashamed of who I am.
 How can I talk about myself?

-Counseling is a safe, compassionate space for you to share all of your doubts, confusion and fears.
+Coaching is a safe, compassionate space for you to share all of your doubts, confusion and fears.
 So many QTPOC and people question their identities do not have the language they need to discuss their thoughts and feelings.
-In therapy, I will help you develop that vocabulary so you can begin to put your experience into words.
+As your coach, I will help you develop that vocabulary so you can begin to put your experience into words.
 And, you have nothing to be ashamed of – your feelings are valid.
 Especially if you grew up in a traditional setting, it can be very difficult to accept that you are different from the dominant culture.
 But, what you are going through is very normal.
 And, you don’t have to live with self-hate and shame.
 There is another, lighter way.

 No one understands me.
 How will you?

 You’re right – at the moment, I don’t understand you.
 So, I invite you to tell me more about yourself.
 While your experience is unique, I do have some understanding of what it is like to grow up feeling very different from your family and parts of your community.
 So many people feel out of place and “wrong,” and I embrace those who feel like the “black sheep” of the herd.
 I encourage you to believe that you can be understood and find healing.
-I am here to listen.
+I am here to support you.